 Completing the Distinguished Level of Achievement program helps students:

 - compete for Top 10% automatic admissions eligibility at any Texas public university

 - qualify for financial aid options

-- have the foundation to successfully complete an industry workforce credential
+- have the foundation to successfully complete industry workforce credentials

-- ensure they are a more competitive applicant at the most selective colleges and universities
+- be a more competitive applicant at colleges and universities

-A performance acknowledgement is recognition on the diploma and transcript for activities and success above the standard requirements.
+A performance acknowledgment is a special type of recognition on the diploma and transcript for activities and success above the standard requirements.

-Students can earn a performance acknowledgement for outstanding performance in a variety of areas.
-See details below.
+Students can earn a performance acknowledgment for outstanding performance in a variety of areas.